bmkmanoj/js-by-examples/examples/when_stringify_happen_implicitly.md

-## When Stringify happen implicitly
+## When Stringify happens implicitly

 ######Q: What is the output?